Bread Machine Italian Bread

 Other fantastic recipes to serve this bread as a dunker or made into garlic toast include:

-I also love to use this bread recipe as the base for making these two essential dishes:
+I also love to use this bread recipe as the base for making homemade croutons and stuffing.
+It is essential for my favorite Italian sausage stuffing and works great in this crock pot stuffing.

 Recipe FAQs